Christina Rees: Career

-Rees stood as the Labour candidate for Arfon in the National Assembly for Wales elections in May 2011, and was placed fourth on Labour's Wales-wide list for the 2014 European Elections.
+She stood as the Labour candidate for Arfon in the National Assembly for Wales elections in May 2011, and was placed fourth on Labour's Wales-wide list for the 2014 European Elections.

 Rees became MP for Neath following the UK general election of 2015.
+She was re-elected at the 2019 United Kingdom general election, but with a majority half of that she had in 2017.

 Rees was appointed Shadow Minister for Courts and Legal Aid in January 2016, but quit her position during the mass resignation of Shadow ministers following the EU referendum.
 She supported Owen Smith in the 2016 Labour Party (UK) leadership election.
 She later became one of 33 Labour MPs to return to the front bench, taking the Courts and Legal Aid portfolio once again.

 In February 2017, she was appointed to the position of Shadow Secretary of State for Wales.

-Rees was re-elected at the 2019 United Kingdom general election but with a majority half of that she had in 2017.

 In the 2020 Labour Party leadership election, Rees endorsed Keir Starmer for Labour Leader.
-She also endorsed Angela Rayner for deputy leader.
+She endorsed Angela Rayner for deputy leader.

-In April 2020, Rees announced that she would not be returning to the Official Opposition frontbench under Keir Starmer.
-Rees was replaced in the new Shadow Cabinet as Shadow Welsh Secretary by Nia Griffith.
+In April 2020, Rees announced that she would be leaving the Official Opposition frontbench.

 Rees was suspended from Labour on 13 October 2022, following allegations of bullying.
-She sits as an independent MP.
+She sat as an independent MP, until she was readmitted to the party and had the whip restored on 1 February 2024.
+The same day she announced that she would be standing down at the 2024 general election.

 Personal life

-Rees was married to fellow Welsh politician and former Secretary of State for Wales, Ron Davies.
-The couple divorced in 1999 and have one daughter, Angharad.